CMecrow/CM-Project-1/README.md

 You can break up the credits section into Content and Media, depending on what you have included.

 ### Content

-    - Example
-    - Instruciton on how to x were taken from x
+Instruciton on how to embed a google map without using Javascript where possible was found [here](https://blog.duda.co/responsive-google-maps-for-your-website)
-    - The icons in the footer were taken from Font Awesome (link not working?)
+The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)

 ### Media